iterative/dvc.org/content/docs/user-guide/data-management/remote-storage.md

 ## Configuration

-You can set up one or more remote storage locations, mainly with the `dvc remote add` and `dvc remote modify` commands.
+You can set up one or more remote storage locations with `dvc remote` commands.
 These read and write to the [`remote`] section of the project's configuration file (`.dvc/config`), which you could edit manually as well.

-Typically, you'll first register a DVC remote by adding its name and URL (or file path), e.g.:
+First, `dvc remote add` a storage name and valid URL (or file path), e.g.:

+[`remote`]: /doc/command-reference/config#remote

 ```cli
 $ dvc remote add mybucket s3://my-bucket
 ```

-Then, you'll usually need or want to configure the remote's authentication credentials or other properties, etc. For example:
+You may also need to `dvc remote modify` its authentication or other configuration, e.g.:

 ```cli
 $ dvc remote modify --local \